 China Sajadian

-Before coming to Vassar, Sajadian was the Eveillard Postdoctoral Fellow at Smith College.
-Her research has been supported by the Mellon/American Council of Learned Societies, the National Science Foundation, the Wenner-Gren Foundation, the Max Weber Foundation, the Center for Place, Culture, and Politics, and the Mellon Committee on Globalization and Social Change.
+Sajadian is a 2025 recipient of the American Council of Learned Societies Fellowship and a Visiting Research Fellowship at the Leibniz-Zentrum Moderner Orient in Berlin, Germany.
+Before coming to Vassar, she was the Eveillard Postdoctoral Fellow at Smith College.
+Her research has been supported by the Mellon/American Council of Learned Societies Dissertation Completion Fellowship, the National Science Foundation, the Wenner-Gren Foundation, the Max Weber Foundation, the Center for Place, Culture, and Politics, and the Mellon Committee on Globalization and Social Change.
 Her writing has been awarded prizes by the Association for Feminist Anthropology, the American Ethnological Society, the Society for Economic Anthropology, the Syrian Studies Association, and the Moise A. Khayrallah Center.
-Alongside her scholarly work, she is also deeply committed to promoting social justice through the arts and has served on the board of the Freedom Theatre in Jenin Refugee Camp since 2016.

 Research and Academic Interests